driskull/2022-ds-building-geospatial-web-components/index.md

 Some of the Geospatial web components/Micro-Frontends used in Map Viewer

-- Popup configurator
+- Pop-up configurator
+- Charts
 - Effects
 - Sketch
-- Charts
+- Label
-- Symbology
+- Clustering

 ---